 845: Leeds – York – Bridlington

-All of these are operated by Transdev York & East Coast under the Coastliner branding using high quality double decker buses for 362 days of the year.
+All of these are operated by Transdev York under the Coastliner brand using high quality double decker buses for 362 days of the year.
 Of these, the 843 service is hourly and the 840 is a firm favourite with walkers with its regular calls to Pickering and Thornton-le-Dale.
-Whitby and Birdlington are served much less frequently than other places so you need to check the timetable carefully and they don’t enjoy a winter Sunday service either; the X40 and X45 are Summer Sunday limited stop services.
-Still, services 843 and 845 are popular with walkers since they shadow the Wolds Way beyond Malton.
-The 844 is not of so much interest to walkers seeking rural idyll but is extended to serve Heslington Hall on Sundays for students attending the University of York.
-The whole set make for very regular bus connections between Leeds and York via Tadcaster though the total journey time of around an hour is three times longer than that of the corresponding train journey.
+Whitby and Birdlington are served much less frequently than other places so you need to check the timetable carefully.
+Even so, services 843 and 845 are popular with walkers since they shadow the Wolds Way beyond Malton.
+The whole set make for regular bus connections between Leeds and York via Tadcaster though the total journey time of around an hour is three times longer than that of the corresponding train journey.

 Skyline 199: Buxton – Stockport – Manchester Airport